-There is very low potential for unidentified Aboriginal heritage objects to be found during Stage 1 activities due to the degraded and highly modified condition of the site as a result of intensive agricultural activities over a long period of time.
+There is very low potential for unidentified Aboriginal heritage objects to be found during Stage 1 activities due to the degraded and highly modified condition of the sites as a result of intensive agricultural activities over a long period of time.

-The Oral Histories study did not identify any additional cultural heritage objects in the vicinity of the Preliminary Works Site 1.
+The Oral Histories study did not identify any additional cultural heritage objects in the vicinity of the Preliminary Works Sites 1 and 2.